Skip to Content

 Balconies offer so much more than just the added aesthetic value.
 They can also be great as extended locations for gathering with friends and family and other entertainment functions such as relaxing, watching the view, or enjoying weekend barbecues.

-Here are some of the things you to consider about the different types of balconies available.
+Here are some of the things you need to consider about the different types of balconies available.

 Cantilever Balcony

 Most cantilever balconies are made from either steel or concrete.
-However, with the innovations in modern design and construction, other materials are being explored as well.
+However, with modern design and construction innovations, other materials are also being explored.

-One major thing that needs to be considered when building a cantilever balcony is its depth.
-A rule of thumb observed here is that the smaller the depth considered, the more limited the allowed movement will turn out to be.
+One major thing that needs to be considered when building a cantilevered structure is its depth.
+A rule of thumb observed here is that the smaller the depth considered, the more limited the allowed movement will be.

 Stacked Balcony

-A stacked balcony is one of the most common types of balcony you will see around you and even all over the country.
-The reason why this balcony type is so ubiquitous is because its mechanism and design can be impressively simple.
+A stacked balcony is one of the most common types you will see around you and even all over the country.
+This structure is so ubiquitous because its mechanism and design can be impressively simple.

-This type of balcony imposes a very minimal load on the building structure and is oftentimes not connected to the building itself.
+This design imposes a very minimal load on the building structure and is oftentimes not connected to the building itself.
 How they’re supported is with pillars, columns, or vertical posts.

 The concrete pads are oftentimes erected on the ground where the weight of the balconies is supported.
 Balconies.
 We used it in plural form as there’s usually more than just one balcony involved.